Board of Trustees

 Richard G. Collins, Ph.D.

-Richard G. Collins, Ph.D., received his doctorate from St. Louis University and has completed post-doctoral work at both Boston College and Southern Illinois University.
-He is also the Chief Executive Officer of OPTIONS Transitions to Independence, which helps adults with learning disabilities and attention deficit disorder in their transition to college.
-He is a former faculty member at Leslie University, where he was the lab school director, and he has served as an adjunct faculty member at Harvard University, Boston College, Font Bonne University, and other institutions.
+Richard G. Collins, Ph.D received his doctorate from St. Louis University and has completed post-doctorial work at both Boston College and Southern Illinois University.
+He is a former faculty member at Leslie University, where he was the Lab School Director, and he has served as an adjunct faculty member at Harvard University, Boston College, Font Bonne University, and other colleges.
 Dr. Collins has been an administrator and teacher in both public and private schools and often serves as a consultant for start-up schools.
 His strategic planning work has included facilitating future development and adapting research in schools.
-He sits on several boards of directors of both local and national organizations, including non-profit schools that work with special needs students.
+He sits on several boards of directors of both local and national organizations that work with special needs students, including non-profit schools.
 Dr. Collins is also a recognized authority on Learning Disabilities and Attention Deficit Disorder and is frequently called upon to lecture and present at conferences on these subjects.
 He brings a personal understanding to these topics, as he has ADD and is an adult dyslexic himself.

 Brian P. Brown, Ph.D.

-Dr. Brian Brown has 22 years of experience working with students who have complex learning difficulties and other co-morbid related issues.
-Dr. Brown holds a Ph.D. in Educational Psychology in Counseling, is a licensed social worker and holds a School Social Work Certification.
+Dr. Brian Brown has more than 25 years of experience working with students who have complex learning difficulties and other co-morbid related issues.
+He is also the Chief Executive Officer of Brehm’s OPTIONS program, which helps adults with Learning Disabilities and Attention Deficit Disorder in their transition to college.
+Dr. Brown holds a Ph.D in Educational Psychology in Counseling, is a Licensed Social Worker, and holds a School Social Work Certification.
 He serves on the Illinois North Central Association State Board and the NCA/AdvancED state board.
 Dr. Brown was previously an adjunct faculty member at Southern Illinois University School of Social Work and has received the SIU Alumnus of the Year Award from the School of Social Work.
 Dr. Brown is a recognized authority on LD, ADHD and the role of medication support in student success.
 Dr. Brown has devoted his life to helping those with learning differences reach their fullest potential, including his son, who has LD and ADHD related issues.

 Paul Kosuth received Bachelor’s and Master’s degrees from Southern Illinois University – Carbondale in botany and mathematics.
 He has been a faculty member at Brehm since 1984 and has taught physical science, chemistry and mathematics, including algebra, geometry, and calculus.
 Prior to that position, he served as a nighttime tutor, tutor supervisor, and part-time aide for mathematics classes.
 He was the first faculty member on the Brehm Board of Trustees.
 Paul and his wife, Dawn, have a daughter, Sara, who is pursuing a career in dance.